francescotili/photo-analyzer/README.md

 * Study if it is possible to make a logic based on `Maker` of the photo/video files for better metatag handling
 * Integrate conversion of 4K video files from `H264` to `H265` for future proof compatibily and space saving
 * Implement additional checks on video file to prevent corruption, metatag mismatch (useful for Plex)
+* Restore a partially and a fully manual mode